Deacon Fellows Program

 - Dr. Luis Rivera, Associate Professor of Theology

-- Rev. Dr. Mark Teasdale, E. Stanley Jones Associate Professor of Evangelism
+- Rev. Dr. Mark Teasdale, E. Stanley Jones Professor of Evangelism

 - Rev. Dr. Mai-Anh Le Tran, Vice President for Academic Affairs and Academic Dean, Associate Professor of Religious Education and Practical Theology